-New For 2021: Going To The Sun Road Ticketed Entry
+New 2022 Additional Ticket: Going To The Sun Road Ticketed Entry

-In addition to a park pass, for summer 2021, visitors will also need to purchase a Entry Reservation Ticket in order to drive Going To The Sun Road.
+In addition to a park pass, for summer 2022, visitors will also need to purchase a Entry Reservation Ticket in order to drive Going To The Sun Road and other sections of GNP.
 Only a limited number of tickets will be sold and visitors can purchase the tickets 60 days in advance.
-Find current information about when the extra ticket will be required and how to purchase the ticket on the official website.
+Find current information about when the extra ticket will be required and how to purchase the ticket on the official GNP website.

 Pro Tip: Remember to pick up a free and useful Glacier National Park visitors guide at the entrance!

 Driving Glacier National Park Going To The Sun Road